URL Encoder & Decoder

 What is the difference between encodeURI and encodeURIComponent?

-encodeURI() encodes a full URI but leaves reserved characters like : / ? # & intact. encodeURIComponent() (used by this tool) encodes everything except basic alphanumeric characters, making it suitable for encoding individual query parameter values.
+encodeURI() encodes a full URI but leaves reserved characters like : / ? # & intact — for whole URLs. encodeURIComponent() (used by this tool) encodes those too — for individual query parameter values or path segments.
+Rule: use encodeURIComponent for one piece at a time.

 Why do I need to URL-encode query parameters?

-Characters like &, =, and ? have special meaning in URLs.
-If your parameter values contain these characters, they must be encoded to prevent them from being misinterpreted as URL delimiters.
+Characters like &, =, ?, # have special meaning in URL syntax.
+If your parameter values contain them, they must be encoded so the URL parser doesn't misinterpret them as separators.

 Does it handle Unicode characters?